Body TextLearn More

 National University offers several benefits for our military students.
 Find your military branch’s tuition, benefits, additional resources, and other branch-specific information.

-As a military-friendly college and Yellow Ribbon school, we accept the post-9/11 GI Bill®.
+As a Veteran-friendly online college and Yellow Ribbon school, we accept the post-9/11 GI Bill®.
 In addition, our Veteran Center provides guidance and support to help ease the transition from military to civilian life.
 National University has been designated a Military Friendly School (MFS) Gold Level in the category of Private offering Doctorate for 2022-2023.

 National University offers transfer-friendly degree programs to help you maximize as many previously-earned credits as possible, including college credits from other accredited institutions, professional or technical certifications, and military training and experience.